The Product Regulation and Liability Review: USA

 Aggregated mass actions

-Under federal law, when multiple civil actions, either class or individual, are filed in different federal districts but involve the same subject matter, these lawsuits may be consolidated in one district court for pretrial proceedings.109 This consolidation is referred to as multidistrict litigation (MDL) and is intended 'to provide centralised management of pretrial proceedings and to ensure their “just and efficient” conduct'.110 Actions may be transferred to an MDL either by a specially created judicial panel or by motion of a party.111 At the conclusion of pretrial proceedings, MDL cases are transferred back to their home districts for trial or other resolution.112 Many states also provide similar mechanisms for aggregating certain actions before a single judge for pretrial proceedings.113 One popular venue for aggregated mass tort actions is the Philadelphia Court of Common Pleas.114
+Under federal law, when multiple civil actions, either class or individual, are filed in different federal districts but involve the same subject matter, these lawsuits may be consolidated in one district court for pretrial proceedings.109 This consolidation is referred to as multidistrict litigation (MDL) and is intended 'to provide centralised management of pretrial proceedings and to ensure their 'just and efficient' conduct'.110 Actions may be transferred to an MDL either by a specially created judicial panel or by motion of a party.111 At the conclusion of pretrial proceedings, MDL cases are transferred back to their home districts for trial or other resolution.112 Many states also provide similar mechanisms for aggregating certain actions before a single judge for pretrial proceedings.113 One popular venue for aggregated mass tort actions is the Philadelphia Court of Common Pleas.114

-As a primary method of recovery, most product liability plaintiffs will seek compensatory damages, which include both an economic and non-economic component.
-Economic or 'special' damages are those that are particular to each plaintiff, including 'out-of-pocket medical expenses, future medical expenses, lost wages and lost earning potential'.117 Non-economic or 'general' damages are those that plaintiffs are generally expected to incur in personal injury cases, such as mental suffering, inconvenience, loss of enjoyment or other losses of lifestyle.118 Some states impose caps on the amount of non-economic damages available to plaintiffs.119
+As a primary method of recovery, most product liability plaintiffs will seek compensatory damages, which include both an economic and a non-economic component.
+Economic or 'special' damages are those that are particular to each plaintiff, including 'out-of-pocket medical expenses, future medical expenses, lost wages and lost earning potential'.117 Non-economic or 'general' damages are those that plaintiffs are generally expected to incur in personal injury cases, such as mental suffering, inconvenience, loss of enjoyment or other losses of lifestyle.118 Some states impose caps on the amount of non-economic damages that are available to plaintiffs.119

-In most states, to obtain an injunction, a plaintiff must show that there is no adequate remedy at law and that he or she will suffer irreparable harm in the absence of an injunction.120 Many product liability plaintiffs will not be able to show a need for an injunction because, by virtue of their lawsuits, they are already aware of dangers associated with a particular product defect or inadequate label and will be able to avoid those dangers in the future.121 Some states may allow injunctive relief in the form of medical monitoring when a plaintiff alleges exposure to dangerous substances but cannot prove a physical injury (such as cancer) because the disease has not yet manifested itself.122
+In most states, to obtain an injunction, a plaintiff must show that there is no adequate remedy at law and that he or she will suffer irreparable harm in the absence of an injunction.120 Many product liability plaintiffs will not be able to show a need for an injunction because, by virtue of their lawsuits, they are already aware of dangers associated with a particular product defect or inadequate label and will be able to avoid those dangers in the future.121 Some states may allow injunctive relief in the form of medical monitoring when a plaintiff alleges exposure to a dangerous substance but cannot prove a physical injury (such as cancer) because the disease has not yet manifested itself.122

 Punitive damages may greatly enhance a plaintiff's monetary recovery in a product liability case.
 Although states use a variety of different standards to determine the propriety of awarding punitive damages, most will allow such damages only upon a heightened showing of fault, such as intentional wrongdoing or conscious disregard for the safety of others.123 Most states will also require a plaintiff to establish the availability of punitive damages by 'clear and convincing evidence' – a higher standard of proof than the usual 'preponderance of the evidence' standard.124